Ra1nningDay/ts-node-express/README.md

 -because Typescript code will be complie from src to directory to dict

 ## #create an express server with a .ts

+-change package.json to "main": "dist/index.js for when complie ts to js; you can use "node dict/index.js" to run server -in tsconfig.json change outDir value to "dict" and rootDir value to "src"

+"Done!"

+*** if you want to use npm run start instead node dict/index.js every time